Random Ridge Winery

 From 1982 to 1988, Bill was employed by Chalone, Inc., at Carmenet Vineyard.
 "I had a 'real job' as vineyard manager, mentored by the late great Dick Graff.
 As part of my continuing education, Dick arranged for me to travel to Burgundy and Bordeaux for a month in 1986, visiting cutting-edge producers that shaped my wine aesthetic.
 Then in 1988 Susan and I traveled to New Zealand and I attended the Cool Climate Viticulture Conference, another mind-blowing trip."
 Bill credits his Chalone experience with introducing him to many winemakers that remain great friends.

 While working at Carmenet, Bill also tended his newly-planted vineyard at Random Ridge.
-His attention to mountainside erosion control earned him the "Cooperator of the Year" award in 1984 from the Sonoma Valley Resource and Conservation District.
+His attention to mountainside erosion control earned him an award in 1984: "Cooperator of the Year" from the Sonoma Valley Resource and Conservation District.

-Since then, immersed in growing mountain grapes and making wine, Bill has discovered that the romance of surfing, poetry, music, and winemaking has a cohesive spiritual thread.
+Immersed in growing mountain grapes and making wine, Bill discovered that the romance of surfing, poetry, music, and winemaking has a cohesive spiritual thread.
 “Wine captures the essence of a place on earth, its unique flavor.
 Poetry and music are lyrical concentrations of words and sounds, and surfing is — well, it’s hard to define, but for me catching a ride on an ephemeral exploding wave is a transcendental link with ‘the big bang,’” says Bill.
 “Saltwater is akin to blood.”

 lo-tech: emile, zane, neighbor val, and bill crushing a few grapes outside the home wine cellar 1988